pwarner/WarpCode.Outcomes/docs/resolving-outcomes.md

 Nor does it expose any boolean indicators such as `IsSuccess` or `HasProblem`.

-You use the `Resolve` method to obtain a final non-outcome based value.
+You use the `Match` method to obtain a final non-outcome based value.

- The default `Resolve` method takes two resolver functions, one for each state of `value` or `problem`.
+ The default `Match` method takes two resolver functions, one for each state of `value` or `problem`.

 ```csharp
 Task<Outcome<OrderDetailDto>> Pipeline(OrderDetailRequest request) =>